Myoldmopar/ep-transition/README.md

 The source is tested using the python unittest framework.
 To execute all the unit tests, just execute the test file (since it calls `unittest.main()`): `python test/test_main.py`.
 The tests are also executed by [Travis CI](https://travis-ci.org/Myoldmopar/ep-transition).

 ## Test Coverage [![Coverage Status](https://coveralls.io/repos/github/Myoldmopar/ep-transition/badge.svg?branch=master)](https://coveralls.io/github/Myoldmopar/ep-transition?branch=master)
-The unit testing code coverage is reported by Travis to Coveralls.
+Coverage of the code from unit testing is reported by [Travis](https://travis-ci.org/Myoldmopar/ep-transition) to [Coveralls](https://coveralls.io/github/Myoldmopar/ep-transition).
+Anything less than 100% coverage will be frowned upon.